Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 In this article, I would like to help more parents and caregivers to be aware of this possibility and the symptoms that accompany it.
 By learning how to keep your cool when your nerves are frayed, more innocent lives can be saved.

 It's a condition that describes all of the signs and symptoms resulting from shaking and/or impacting of the head of an infant or small child.
 When a baby is shaken his still-fragile brain slams against his skull causing irreparable damage possibly including brain damage and bleeding inside the brain.

-Abusive Head Trauma, or AHT, is another form of Shaken Baby Syndrome which can be caused by direct blows to the head, dropping or throwing a child, or shaking an infant.
+Abusive head trauma, or AHT, is another form of shaken baby syndrome that can be caused by direct blows to the head, dropping or throwing a child, or shaking an infant.
 Head trauma is the leading cause of death in children in the United States.
-(Kids’ Health) Normally these symptoms are seen in child abuse cases, but truthfully, most true cases of Shaken Baby Syndrome were not purposeful or with the intent to harm.
+(Kids' Health) Normally these symptoms are seen in child abuse cases, but truthfully, most true cases of shaken baby syndrome were not purposeful or with the intent to harm.

 The most frequent happenings occur simply because an adult (parent or caregiver) is tired, frustrated, or even angry and just wants to quiet a crying baby.
 It is a normal, natural feeling, and one way individuals have been taught to handle their feelings, but in the case of small children, this can be deadly.

 In these situations, shaken baby syndrome happens when a baby is shaken, whether it is just softly or more violently, when a baby's head is hit on something, sometimes as simple as falling and hitting her head on the coffee table or wall, or when an adult is more forcefully putting an infant in a swing, crib, or other carrier and hits her head pretty hard in the process.
 Most times, this is an accident or oversight.

 How Do I Know if My Infant Has Shaken Baby Syndrome?